-Workshops are held on the second Tuesday of each month from January through May, typically from 8:30-9:30AM at the Delaplaine Arts Center (40 S Carroll St).
+Workshops are held on the third Tuesday of each month from January through April, typically from 8:30-9:30AM at the Delaplaine Arts Center (40 S Carroll St).
 The series concludes with an all-day City Visit on Monday, May 15.
 Advance registration is encouraged for all workshops.

 Tuesday, January 17 @ 8:30AM • 90 Seconds of Fame: Instagram Reels for Your Small Business • REGISTER HERE